1. Shaney Jo Darden

-You would think that KAB mostly serves women but the actual environmental impact of cancer affects all races, genders, and economic levels.
-Shaney Jo leads KAB in creative ways to serve all communities through their app for prevention, Treasured Chest program for women newly diagnosed with breast cancer, and many other tools and resources.
+You would think that KAB mainly serves women, but the actual environmental impact of cancer affects all races, genders, and economic levels.
+Shaney Jo leads KAB in creative ways to help all communities through their app for prevention, the Treasured Chest program for women newly diagnosed with breast cancer, and many other tools and resources.

 2. Stephanie Voss

-Stephanie Voss took her own pain and struggle and transformed it into a service to herself and others.
-After two years of trying to get pregnant, multiple surgeries, and 3 failed IUIs (a form of artificial insemination), Stephanie and her husband needed to find couples who could relate.
-There was no one that could connect her to others in the same situation, so she set out creating the resource herself.
+Stephanie Voss took her pain and struggle and transformed it into a service to herself and others.
+After two years of trying to get pregnant, multiple surgeries, and three failed IUIs (a form of artificial insemination), Stephanie and her husband needed to find couples who could relate.
+No one could connect her to others in the same situation, so she set out to create the resource herself.

-In addition to support groups, KCI has been a place of education and awareness for all issues surrounding fertility.
-In fact, March is Endometriosis Awareness Month.
+In addition to support groups, KCI has been a place of education and awareness for all fertility issues.
+March is Endometriosis Awareness Month.
 An estimated 200 million people around the world have endometriosis.
 There is currently no known cure.

 3. LaSybill Mitchell

 LaSybill Mitchell goes live each morning on Facebook to begin each day with prayer.
-But not just any kind of prayer, LaSybill prays for over 30 minutes with the kind of passion that only comes from a deep belief in the power of prayer.
-LaSybill is a praying woman and if you ask her to pray, she is more than willing.
-Pastor Mitchell is the senior pastor of Rhema Church, a pentacostal prayer, power and deliverance church.
+But not just any kind of prayer.
+LaSybill prays for more than 30 minutes with a passion that only comes from a deep belief in the power of prayer.
+LaSybill is a praying woman.
+If you ask her to pray, she is more than willing.
+Pastor Mitchell is the senior pastor of Rhema Church, a pentecostal prayer, power, and deliverance church.
 LaSybill leads this Bible-believing faith community and, in addition, founded and runs WIN Ministries.

-With the goal of empowering people and enriching communities with tools for personal, spiritual, and economic growth, WIN Ministries seeks to lead others to a life of wholeness.
-The organization views prayer as a weapon and their job is to arm intercessors to claim victory in Christ.
+To empower people and enrich communities with tools for personal, spiritual, and economic growth, WIN Ministries seeks to lead others to a life of wholeness.
+The organization views prayer as a weapon.
+Their job is to arm intercessors to claim victory in Christ.
 And at the front lines, leading the charge is LaSybill Mitchell.

 4. Dr. Laralyn Riverwind

-After experiencing the dwindling cultural heritage that passes community wisdom from one generation to the next, the Riverwinds decided to take their collective skills, connections, and values to anyone who needs it.
+After experiencing the dwindling cultural heritage that passes community wisdom from generation to generation, the Riverwinds decided to take their collective skills, connections, and values to anyone who needs it.

 5. Mona Kafeel

 It was during another unprecedented time that TMWF was founded.
 Shortly after 9/11, a group of women from diverse backgrounds came together.
-They saw a need to help women see what is similar between them instead of their differences.
-They were seeking to build a stronger community guided by awareness, understanding and compassion for each other.
+They saw a need to help women see what is similar instead of their differences.
+They sought to build a stronger community guided by awareness, understanding, and compassion for each other.